bemoje/bemoje-util/README.md

 ### isFunction

-Determine wheter the argument is a Function
+Determine wheter a given value is a Function

 #### Parameters